 You want to reduce the possibility that users can gain unauthorized access to the servers.
 You are concerned that a user will probe the Web servers and find ports or services to attack.
-What should you do?

 A. Disable File and Printer Sharing on the servers.